r2dm-workshop/r2dm-workshop.github.io/index.md

 * Demos, and
 * Posters.

-Top submissions will be invited to q special issue of IEEE Embedded System Letters (ESL) on Reliable and Resilient Digital Manufacturing.
+Top submissions will be invited to a special issue of IEEE Embedded System Letters (ESL) on Reliable and Resilient Digital Manufacturing.

 <p> <strong> Please submit your contributions at <a href="https://hotcrp.engineering.nyu.edu/"> <strong> https://hotcrp.engineering.nyu.edu/ </strong> </a> </strong> (Submissions will open June 21) </p>